rahulkrajput/GitOps-Workflow-with-ArgoCD-on-Kubernetes-Project/README.md

 - Scope Level: Subscription
 - Subscription: Select_Your_Subscription
 - Resource Group: No need to select any resource group
-- Service Connection Name: terraform-aks-cluster-svc-conn
+- Service Connection Name: GitOps-ArgoCD-Terraform-AKS-Cluster-svc-conn
-- Description: Azure RM Service Connection for provisioning AKS Cluster using Terraform on Azure DevOps
+- Description: Service Connection for provisioning GitOps workflow with ArgoCD On Terraform AKS Cluster
 - Security: Grant access permissions to all pipelines (check it - leave to default)
 - Click on **SAVE**

 ## Step-07: Provide Permission to create Azure AD Groups
 - Provide permission for Service connection created in previous step to create Azure AD Groups
-- Go to -> Azure DevOps -> Select Organization -> Select project **Provision Terraform AKS Cluster**
+- Go to -> Azure DevOps -> Select Organization -> Select project **Provision-GitOps-Workflow-with-ArgoCD-on-Terraform-AKS-Cluster**
 - Go to **Project Settings** -> Pipelines -> Service Connections
-- Open **terraform-aks-cluster-svc-conn**
+- Open **GitOps-ArgoCD-Terraform-AKS-Cluster-svc-conn**
 - Click on **Manage App registration**, new tab will be opened
 - Click on **View API Permissions**
 - Click on **Add Permission**